lyrasoft/luna-shopgo/README.md

 ### CSS/JS

-Add these vendors to `fusionfile.mjs`
+ShopGo dependents on `lyrasoft/favorite`, you must add these vendors to `fusionfile.mjs`

 ```javascript
 export async function install() {